ameal-dev/TicTacToe/README.md

 # TicTacToe

 TicTacToe built with Next.js + TypeScript + TailwindCSS and using Redux for state management.
+Made according to "TicTacToe_Wireframe.png" in root directory.

 ## Installation